Audi A1 hatchback review

 The second generation Audi A1 almost has the luxury supermini class to itself.
 Its only direct rival is the MINI hatchback, with the style-led Fiat 500 existing as a less luxurious and smaller but less expensive alternative too.
 Some buyers may also compare the A1 with other high-spec superminis like the Vignale model of the Ford Fiesta.

-The rounded form of the original A1 has given way to a far more sculptural look, with deliberate nods towards iconic models from Audi's past – particularly the Quattro rally cars that forged the brand's reputation in motorsport.
+The rounded form of the original A1 has given way to a far more sculptural look, with deliberate nods towards iconic models from Audi's past – particularly the rally cars that forged the brand's reputation in motorsport.
 These include the sharp feature lines pressed into the bonnet and distinctive shoulders above the front and rear wheel arches; contours that provide a visual link to models such as the Audi A5 Coupe and Audi Q8 SUV, showing that premium touches aren't just confined to the more expensive end of the Audi range.

 A big change over the first-generation A1 is the demise of the three-door version, and today's car is offered in five-door Sportback form only.
 That won't be bad news for many, and it's hard to imagine that an A1 with fewer doors would be any prettier.
-It makes the car a more practical family choice, with easy access to an interior that's more spacious than in the original model.
+It makes the car a more practical family choice, with easy access to an interior that's more usable and spacious than in the original model.

 The cutting-edge interior style of more expensive Audi models has rubbed off on the A1, with the same bold horizontal lines as seen in the hi-tech Audi A8 luxury saloon.
 It may not have the multi-screen layout of more expensive models, but the standard digital dashboard and option of a glossy 10.1-inch MMI infotainment screen put the A1 at the forefront of the supermini class in technology terms.
 You'll find automatic emergency braking (AEB) and lane departure warning fitted as standard too.